redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

 INFO[0000] All validation tests have completed successfully
 ```

 If there are any errors or warnings they will be displayed there.
-The container-tool will be automatically determined given your environment.
-If you want to force to use `podman` instead of `docker`, supply the `-b` switch to the `operator-sdk bundle validate command`.
+The `container-tool` will be automatically determined given your environment.
+If you want to force to use `podman` instead of `docker`, supply the `-b` switch to the `operator-sdk bundle validate` command.

 Any warnings here might turn into failing pipeline tests here.
 Please correct all issues displayed.
 A list of fields that are scanned can also be reviewed with [this list](https://github.com/operator-framework/community-operators/blob/master/docs/packaging-required-fields.md).